pablo-meier/Pablog/frog-sources/posts/2018-01-07-feeling-good-when-you-re-feeling-bad.md

 kink-friendly if you feel it'd be useful to work with someone who's conversant with those issues.
-Therapists are just people, after all, and might hold many of the social or structural biases that are putting you in a place to look for a therapist ine he first place.
+Therapists are just people, after all, and might hold many of the social or structural biases that are putting you in a place to look for a therapist in the first place.

 #### HALT